 Lecture notes are posted here.

-Grades and assignments are posted on Blackboard.
-The course may migrate to Brightspace during the semester.
+Grades and assignments are posted on Brightspace.

 Considerable additional material will be presented in the lectures.
 Some, but not all this additional material, will be posted on this website in the class notes.
 In any case, you are responsible for all material presented in class, whether or not it is posted.